vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## Tanzu Kubernetes Grid on VMware NSX Data Center Networking with NSX Advanced Load Balancer

 When deployed on VMware NSX Networking, Tanzu Kubernetes Grid uses the NSX logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
-All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX transport nodes, which provide network connectivity to the Kubernetes environment.
+All hosts from the cluster where Tanzu Kubernetes clusters are deployed, are configured as NSX transport nodes, which provide network connectivity to the Kubernetes environment.

 You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as: